morethanthemes/docs/docs/baseplus/installation.md

 # 2. Installation

-Theme installation guidelines for Drupal 9.
+Webmaker+ installation guidelines for Drupal 9.
-There are two main ways to use Base+ Business: (1) install as a full-featured Drupal distribution, and (2) apply as a simple Drupal theme, on top of an existing Drupal 8 core installation.

 ## 2.1.
 Install as a full Drupal distribution (with all features as seen in demo)

-> At the end of the installation process documented below you will be able to log
+> At the end of the installation process documented below you will be able to login to your Drupal site as administrator.
+>
-    in to your Drupal site as administrator.
-To login, once you install, go to <br></br> <br></br> /user/login url <br></br> <br></br>
-    and use the following credentials: <br></br>
+> To login, once you install, go to `/user/login` url and use the following credentials:
-    u: **admin**,<br></br>
+> * u: `admin`
-    p: **password**
+> * p: `password`

-To install Base+ Business for Drupal 9, with the demo content and the full functionality, including Content types, Slider(s), Views pages and blocks, and special layouts, please follow the steps below.
+To complete and installation with the demo content and the full functionality, including Content types, Slider(s), Views pages and blocks, and special layouts, please follow the steps below.

-1. Place the included **“d9/full_installation/site”** folder under your Apache server path[^1].
+1. Place the included `full_installation/` folder under your Apache server path[^1].
 2. Create an empty MySQL database and **take note of the database name**.
-3. In your newly created database, import the **“d9/full_installation/database/db_instance.sql”** or the **“d9/full_installation/database/db_instance_pro.sql”** file (for the pro installation) that comes with the theme.
+3. In your newly created database, import the `database/db_instance.sql` file.
 The following screen shows the steps to do this through phpMyAdmin.
 If your hosting environment does not come with a similar tool installed please ask your hosting provider for assistance on how to import the database file.

 ![image1](./img/2.1_image1.jpg)